ggowthamg/Verilog-Code-for-Swapping-Three-Numbers/README.md

 To design and simulate a Verilog HDL code for swapping the values of three numbers without using any temporary variables, and verify the correctness of the swapping operation through a testbench using the Vivado 2023.1 simulation environment.

 Apparatus Required
-Vivado 2023.1 or equivalent Verilog simulation tool.
+Vivado 2023.1 or equivalent Verilog simulation tool

 Procedure
 Launch Vivado 2023.1: